Ingwie/OpenAVRc_Hw/BurcAnaTx/doc/PTR-6A/PTR-6A.md

 Another RC transmitter we will use for testing is the Protronik PTR-6A.
 ![](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/BurcAnaTx/doc/PTR-6A/PTR-6A_Top.png)

-You can see the wiring for the two proportional sticks and more precisely, the wiring of channels 5 and 6.
 On this PTR-6A, channels 5 and 6 cannot be used because they are not fully proportional; the radio only recognizes the positions 1000, 1500, and 2000 milliseconds.

 <table border="2">